rizkariz/dental_school/README.md

 # dental_school
-Mini repository filled with stuff that helps me learn stuff in dental school
+"Some stuff that I made to integrate what I learnt on dental school with python/n" "Nothing grandiose, just stuff that might helps me with my exam xD"